Mikele11/React-lerning/README.md

 <a name="pseudo"></a>Pseudo selector - Pseudo selectors are an alternative to selectors in the radium module.
 We declare the global component and then work with the pseudo selectors of this component

 <a name="stateless"></a>Stateless and Stateful components -Stateless components is components without state.
 These components take data, but do not manipulate them.
 Stateful components - have a state and manipulate data.

+<a name="hoc"></a>HOC(higher-order components) -Higher-order components take the component as data and return the component transforming it.

 ## Questions